python/mypy/docs/source/config_file.rst

 See below for a list of import discovery options that may be used :ref:`only globally <config-file-import-discovery-global>`.

-``ignore_missing_imports`` (boolean, default False)
+``ignore_missing_imports`` (bool, default False)
-    Suppress error messages about imports that cannot be resolved.
+    Suppresses error messages about imports that cannot be resolved.

-    Note that if pattern matching is used, the pattern should match the name of the *imported* module, not the module containing the import statement.
+    If this option is used in a per-module section, the module name should match the name of the *imported* module, not the module containing the import statement.

 ``follow_imports`` (string, default ``normal``)
     Directs what to do with imports when the imported module is found